Jack Wrather: Film business

-After the war, Wrather bought a home in Hollywood and became a movie producer, founding Jack Wrather Pictures Inc. In 1946, he produced his first movie, The Guilty, starring Bonita Granville, whom he later married.
-By 1955, he had produced six more movies, including High Tide, Perilous Waters, Strike It Rich and Guilty of Treason.
+After the war, he met his old roommate, actor Don Castle, who was struggling in Hollywood, and bought the film rights to Cornell Woolrich's short story "Two Men in a Furnished Room" and set up Jack Wrather Pictures Inc. to film it (as The Guilty (1947)), starring Castle and Wrather's new wife Bonita Granville.
+He bought a home in Hollywood and by 1955, he had produced six more movies, including High Tide, Perilous Waters, Strike It Rich and Guilty of Treason.
 The films were produced for Eagle-Lion Films, Warner Bros., Monogram/Allied Artists and United Artists.

-In 1947, he married movie actress Bonita Granville.
-They had two children.
-Granville appeared in over 40 movies during the 1930s and 1940s and on many dramatic television series during the 1950s, and later became a producer for the Lassie show.
-She is best known for playing Nancy Drew in a series of movies in the late 1930s and being the narrator for Lassie.
+He and Granville had two children.

 Wrather purchased 70% of television station KOTV in Tulsa, Oklahoma from fellow oil millionaire George Cameron.
 The other 30% was owned by station manager Maria Helen Alvarez and commercial manager John Hill.
 Wrather knew nothing about the management of a station and offered to increase Alvarez and Hill to 50% of the stock in exchange for their services.

 Hill wanted to move on to real estate, so Wrather agreed to purchase his shares and increase Alvarez to 50% owner in the new Wrather-Alvarez Television and Wrather-Alvarez Broadcasting companies.

 Wrather-Alvarez went on to purchase the San Diego television and radio stations KFMB-TV and KFMB in 1953 and New York City radio station WNEW in 1955.
 Television station KOTV was sold in 1954 when Alvarez relocated to the San Diego station.
 Wrather-Alvarez also owned WJDW-TV in Boston, and donated it in 1965 to the WGBH Educational Foundation, which operates it as the PBS station WGBX-TV.